RESPONSIBILITY

 Sustainability Trend

 We track our portfolios' sustainability on 6 dimensions.
 All these dimensions are linked to financial metrics which are included in our future cash flow forecast and valuation modeling.
+Data for the years 2022 (dark line, and 2021 (light line).

 Tracking our own impact